Continued from Sussex Stories 2

 During this period the theoretically anti-neoliberal Dean of the School, proposed an end to seminars in the first year.
 Teaching for this group would effectively be lecture only, to cut costs.
 It would have meant students going through their first year with no seminar group discussion, not just educationally bad but also bad for well-being and integration.
 Thankfully, this was resisted and a compromise was made where seminars were kept but reduced from two hours to one.
 Sociology student reps rightly wanted us to do more and suggested allocating money from other budget headings to the hourly-paid teaching budget so we could keep up the 2 hours seminars.
 But the budget was a school not department one that we did not control and the finance officer at school level would not sign off on teaching claims from non-teaching budgets.
 What I could not say publicly at the time was that I was massively overspending on the hourly-paid teaching budget by several times over our pathetic limit and it was getting signed off.
 This was until it was spotted that we had gone way over budget and I was hauled before the Dean who told me to stop.
 I said if I stopped it would mean doubling the teaching load of regular academic staff to cover the teaching I was using the budget to pay for.
 I didn't hear any more of it.

 While I was HoD a delegation of students came to see me to say students in the department were submitting plagiarised essays and what was I going to do about it.
 We knew this was happening but in those days it was difficult to detect or prove.
 This changed later when online plagiarism detection tools were introduced.
-But while difficult to prove plagiarism, it was possible to try to prevent it happening.
+But while difficult to prove plagiarism, it was possible to try to prevent it from happening.
 I was invited on to a university plagiarism working group and we organised advice to students on avoiding plagiarism and what the consequences could be if they did it.
 I was sent out to give talks to students about this.
 An opposite problem was some staff putting students through horrible plagiarism processes when they were basically just guilty of poor referencing; what they had done did not meet the very carefully worded university definition of plagiarism.
 I was criticised for being soft on plagiarism and setting a bad example when I would not support some of these cases.
 But it wasn't me being soft (and I did report plagiarism myself on some occasions).
 The problem was staff who got on their high horses about careless referencing but did not take care to read carefully what the actual plagiarism definition and rules were, so causing students very avoidable trauma.

 Ruth Woodfield was a confidante and valued supporter during my time as HoD.
 She looked after our part in the national research assessment exercise every department had to go through, an enormous and huge responsibility for a process I was averse to.
 It was a relief she did it for us and I tried to be supportive.
 I didn't have much faith in the 'REF' (Research Excellence Framework), the external research assessment process.
 When I submitted a book to the exercise, it came back afterwards and it was clear from the signs of use that only the first chapter or two (of 13) had been looked at by the reviewer.
 I discussed the REF with some sociologists who were on assessment panels and they gave diametrically opposed views of the same sociologists' excellence at research or lack of it.
 There was nothing scientific about it.
 One academic at another university that I visited served on a REF panel.
 He had massive boxes of books and articles piled up to read and evaluate.
 He admitted he only had time to scan parts of some of them.
 But putting together our submissions and our case was an art, and the bit the assessors did read thoroughly (at least I hope so) was our submitted document.
 This is what Ruth handled carefully and professionally.